 Whānau

-At AJHS we are very proud of our Whanau structure.
+At AJHS we are very proud of our Whānau structure.

-We have four whanau areas; Makomako, Kiwi, Ruru, and Tui, and these whanau areas act as 4 small schools in one large school.
-They are a space where students receive the bulk of their education in years 7 and 8, apart from specialist subjects that require specific rooms.
+We have four whānau; Makomako, Kiwi, Ruru, and Tui, and these whānau are a space where students receive the bulk of their education in years 7 and 8, apart from specialist subjects that require specific rooms.

 As students progress in their years, they move across the school which helps develop more independence.
-The whanau structure creates a culture, identity and support network for our students, giving them a place where they feel comfortable and confident to explore and learn, while also providing pastoral support so no student slips through the cracks.
+The whānau structure creates a culture, identity and support network for our students, giving them a place where they feel comfortable and confident to explore and learn, while also providing pastoral support so no student slips through the cracks.

 When moving from a primary school to a junior high school, students can become overwhelmed with the size, so this structure takes away the stress and nerves of being in a much larger school and gives them a sense of belonging.